 TIP 2: Pick Your Finish According to Your Skin Type

 Another important component to consider is choosing the correct finish for your skin type.
 For those with dry skin, Oliver suggests steering clear of powder formulas because they can highlight “textured” skin.
 Those with oily skin should be weary of foundations with a “dewy finish,” because oily skin can make the foundation appear too shiny.
 “Unless glowing is the desired look, stick to matte or semi-matte foundations and powders,” she says.

 TIP 3: Finding Your Undertone Is Trial and Error

 “Tone — tone is everything,” says Oliver.
 Finding the right shade of foundation goes beyond your skin tone.
 It’s also your undertone that determines which exact shade will match best.
-“The undertone determines whether one’s complexion is more golden, rose or beige,” says Oliver.
-“When searching for a foundation, do the three-stripe trick.
-Take three foundations total that are close to your skin tone — one that looks more pink, one that looks more yellow and one that looks neutral or off-white in color.
-Apply one stripe of each along the jawline and gently blend.
-Whichever shade disappears into the skin will give an indication of what the undertone really is,” she says.
+“The undertone determines whether one’s complexion is more golden, rose or beige.
+When searching for a foundation, do the three-stripe trick: Take three foundations that are close to your skin tone — one that looks more pink, one that looks more yellow and one that looks neutral in color — and apply one stripe of each along the jawline and gently blend.
+Whichever shade disappears into the skin will give an indication of what the undertone really is.”

 TIP 4: Don’t Be Afraid to Ask For Help